compose-spec/compose-spec/spec.md

 expressed in the short form.

 - `target`: The container port
 - `published`: The publicly exposed port.
-Can be set as a range using syntax `start-end`, so it is defined as a string, then actual port should be assigned within this range based on available ports.
+It is defined as a string and can be set as a range using syntax `start-end`.
+It means the actual port is assigned a remaining available port, within the set range.
 - `host_ip`: The Host IP mapping, unspecified means all network interfaces (`0.0.0.0`).
 - `protocol`: The port protocol (`tcp` or `udp`), unspecified means any protocol.
 - `mode`: `host`: For publishing a host port on each node, or `ingress` for a port to be load balanced.